Add To Favorites

-Imagine your very own colorful octopus.
+Students create their very own colorful octopus.
 Shape a handful of white Crayola Model Magic into an octopus’s elongated head.
 To make a colorful octopus, knead color from a Crayola Washable Gel Marker into white Model Magic.
 To marble the color, mix it in just a little.
 For an even color, mix more.

 Roll eight tentacles (arms), each with one wide end and one tipped end.
 Make suckers if you want along the tentacles’ bottom.
 Attach the wide ends to the body by pressing the damp Model Magic to itself.
 Air-dry your octopus.

 Decorate each octopus arm with markers.
 Try fun shapes such as circles, squares, swirls, stars, and triangles.
 To create a plaid, draw lines one way and others crossing them.
 Display your colorful creatures along with a report about their lives.